menus12/ML-Learn-2024/README.md

 | pics          | 0.146    | 0.116     | 1.26      | 0.209   | -0.083   | 0.375    |
 | video_minutes | 0.473    | 0.256     | 1.84      | 0.068   | -0.035   | 0.981    |

+The estimate for the intercept is 4.60 with a standard error of 0.811.
+The intercept represents the expected value of completion time when all other variables are zero.
+This means that the model predicts a baseline completion time of 4.60 minutes when there are no words, illustrations, or video minutes included.

-As seen in the table above, the intercept is 4.60, indicating the (expected) value of the dependent variable (in this case Time Difference) when all independant variables are zero.
-For the Words, Pics, Video_minutes variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
+For the **Words**, **Pics**, **Video_minutes** variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
 For 'video_minutes', the estimate is 0.473 which means that for each additional unit increase in 'video_minutes', the Time Difference variable increases on average by 0.473 units.

-get_regression_points(lectures_model)
+Note that coefficient for words is not 0 but 0.0004105351.

+#### Regression points

 A tibble: 120 × 7
 | ID  | time_diff | words | pics | video_minutes | time_diff_hat | residual |